jgm/pandoc/doc/custom-readers.md

 # Bytestring readers

 Pandoc expects text input to be UTF-8 encoded.
-However, formats like docx, odt, epub, etc. are not text but binary formats.
-To read them, pandoc supports `ByteStringReader` functions.
-These functions work just like the `Reader` function that process text input, but instead of a list of sources, `ByteStringReader` functions are passed a bytestring, i.e., a string that contains the binary input.
+In order to read binary formats, including docx, odt, and epub, pandoc supports ByteStringReader functions.
+These functions are similar to the Reader function that processes text input.
+Instead of a list of sources, ByteStringReader functions are passed a bytestring, i.e., a string that contains the binary input.

 ``` lua
 -- read input as epub